pretix/pretix/doc/development/api/placeholder.rst

 Writing a template placeholder plugin
 =====================================

-A template placeholder is a dynamic value that pretix users can use in their email templates and in several other configurable texts.
+A template placeholder is a dynamic value that pretix users can use in their email templates and in other configurable texts.

 Please read :ref:`Creating a plugin <pluginsetup>` first, if you haven't already.